grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 ```

 Your project will be set up in a few minutes.
-After that, you are asked about whether to use git for version control, choose `Yes` if you want the repo to be initialized automatically or `No` if you want to initialize by yourself later.
+After that, you will be asked whether you want to use git for version control, choose `Yes` if you want the repo to be initialized automatically or `No` if you want to initialize it by yourself later.

 Here we choose `Yes`: